AlexHettle/MeadowPy/README.md

 Open Command Prompt, navigate to the MeadowPy folder, and run `.venv\Scripts\python.exe main.py` to see the error message.

 **AI features not working**
 Make sure [Ollama](https://ollama.com/download) is installed and running.
 MeadowPy connects to it automatically at `localhost:11434`.
-You need at least one model installed
+You need at least one model installed.

-## Future Updates
+## Future Updates / Active Development

 I plan to continue improving this IDE regularly.
-Here are a few features I’m aiming to add in the near future:
+Here are a few features I'm aiming to add in the near future:

-**LM Studio Integration** - Ollama is currently the only supported option for AI features, but I plan to expand support to LM Studio and potentially other local LLMs in the future.
+**LM Studio Integration** — Ollama is currently the only supported option for AI features, but I plan to expand support to LM Studio and potentially other local LLMs in the future.

-**macOS Compatibility** - MeadowPy is currently only available on Windows, but macOS support is planned and coming soon.
+**macOS Compatibility** — MeadowPy is currently only available on Windows, but macOS support is planned and coming soon.

+## License

+This project is licensed under the [MIT License](LICENSE).

+You're free to use, modify, and distribute MeadowPy for personal or commercial purposes.
+See the `LICENSE` file for full details.